-During the financial year, the Company carried out Research & Development for technological innovation and focused its efforts on particularly innovative projects involving pre-competitive development activities aimed at:
+During the fiscal year, the Company carried out Research & Development activities for technological innovation and focused its efforts on particularly innovative projects that involve pre-competitive development activities aimed at:

-Pre-competitive Development activities aimed at creating innovative application, technical and technological solutions for the products of the RETI suite for the Utilities sector
+Pre-competitive development activities aimed at creating innovative application, technical, and technological solutions for the products of the RETI suite for the Utilities sector.

-Terranova continued, during the year 2023, a programme of activities of evaluation, analysis and experimental testing in order to develop and fine-tune new modules and applications for its platforms in order to increase their operational potential, respond to the needs of the Utilities that manage water and gas services for both Italy and foreign countries.
+Throughout 2024, TERRANOVA continued a program of evaluation, analysis, and experimental checks to develop and refine new modules and applications for its platforms to increase their operational capabilities and meet the needs of Utilities managing water and gas services both in Italy and abroad.

-The company's business objective is to continue the development of the performance of its platforms in order to enter foreign markets with highly advanced solutions to increase its turnover and operating margins.
+The Company's economic goal is to continue developing the performance of its platforms to enter foreign markets with highly advanced solutions, increasing its revenue and operating margins.

-Pre-competitive development activities aimed at creating innovative application, technical and technological solutions for the products of the 4UTILITY suite
+Pre-competitive development activities aimed at creating innovative application, technical, and technological solutions for the products of the 4UTILITY suite.

-During 2023 Terranova continued an articulated programme of analysis and experimentation activities aimed at implementing innovative solutions and incremental improvements to the functionality of the 4UTILITY platform.
+During 2024, TERRANOVA continued a comprehensive program of analysis and experimentation aimed at developing new solutions and incremental improvements to the functionalities of the 4UTILITY platform.

-The technical solutions developed make it possible to expand the range of services provided by the individual platforms and to make all processing and data management and information exchange processes much faster and more secure.
+The technical solutions developed allow for expanding the range of services provided by individual platforms and making all data processing and management processes, information exchange much faster and more secure.

-In this way, Terranova laid the foundations to gain a significant competitive advantage over its competitors and to expand its activities in foreign markets.
+In this way, Terranova has laid the foundations for acquiring a significant competitive advantage over competitors and expanding activities in foreign markets.

-Activities of acquiring new knowledge and building products for the realisation of the Terranova Framework for the substantial improvement of the company's application pool
+Activities for acquiring new knowledge and building products for the realization of the Terranova Framework for substantial improvement of the company's application portfolio.

-The project concerns the technological evolutions of the new TFRAME platform, the solution that the Framework team designed to support the technological evolution of all the applications of Terranova's production groups.
+The project concerns the technological evolutions of the new TFRAME platform, the solution that the Framework team has designed to support the technological evolution of all applications of Terranova's production groups.